Refaat0/api/README.md

 **author:** Refaat 🌻

 ### about  ###
-This repository contains a simple CRUD, web api that is written in node.js, & express.js, using mongodb as a database.
+This repository contains a simple CRUD, web api that is written in node.js, & express.js, using mongo as a database.

 ### prerequisites ###
 1. node.js must be installed